 - Katie Fowler – LEAP Special Education Teacher, 1101 Campus (7th-12th)

 If you have questions after reviewing the information on this page, contact the LEAP Director, Pascale Fitts.

 The GRACE academic program is quite rigorous and LEAP was implemented in order to provide extra support for students who can perform at this high level of academic rigor.
 LEAP is available for children in grades 2-12 who have been evaluated by a licensed psychologist for a learning disability, processing deficit, ADHD, or other condition affecting their ability to achieve success.
-Students must be able to participate in the regular classroom setting in all content areas, meet the academic standards for their grade level using the approved accommodations, and model the GRACE code of conduct.

 In order to maintain optimal ratios between our learning specialists and their students, enrollment in LEAP is reserved for 10% of the GRACE student population in the grade levels served.
 To support the LEAP staff as they fulfill the mission of GRACE, it is essential that these ratios not be allowed to erode.
 As a result, a student who has been identified as needing services provided by LEAP is not guaranteed admittance to the program.
 Each case will be carefully assessed and reviewed by the LEAP Director and Campus Principal.